lsblsb/bootstrap-table-responsive-scrollbar-top/README.md

 # bootstrap-table-responsive-scrollbar-top
-## A bootstrap table-responsive extension to simply add an addtional scrollbar at the top of a responsive-table ##
+## A bootstrap table-responsive extension to simply add an additional scrollbar at the top of a responsive-table ##

 Requires Bootstrap (responsive-table).